Alba Trissina

 Alba Trissina (fl.
 1590) or Alba Tressina, was an Italian composer and nun.

-She was a Carmelite at the monastery of Santa Maria in Araceli in Vicenza, and studied with Leone Leoni, who also preserved and published four of her works.
+She was a Carmelite at the monastery of Santa Maria in Araceli, Vicenza, and studied with Leone Leoni, who also preserved and published four of her works.
 Leoni dedicated his Quarto Libro, 1622, to this pupil.

 Works

 Four motets for alto voice in Leoni's Sacri fiori: quarto libro de motettia are all of her compositions that survive.